joenan/property-valuation-micro-service/README.md

 ## Microservices Overview

+1. **Server Service:** This is the eureka server all other services connects to for health check and for monitoring of the microservices.
-1. **Gateway Service:** Responsible for routing requests to the appropriate microservice.
+2. **Gateway Service:** Responsible for routing requests to the appropriate microservice.
-2. **Auth Service:** Handles authentication and authorization.
+3. **Auth Service:** Handles authentication and authorization.
-3. **Settings Service:** Manages application settings such as currency, categories, etc.
+4. **Settings Service:** Manages application settings such as currency, categories, etc.
-4. **Reports Service:** Generates and manages property valuation reports.
+5. **Reports Service:** Generates and manages property valuation reports.
+6. **FileUpload Service:** This manages file uploads to Amazon AWS S3 and downloads from Amazon AWS S3
-5. **Valuation Service:** Core service for property valuation.
+7. **App Service:** Core service for property valuation system.
+8. **Commons:** This module comprises classes shared among all microservices

 ## Prerequisites